In this article, I will be reviewing the 19 best jump starters that I tested thoroughly to find the best jump starter for your vehicle.

 - 2014 Toyota Tundra with a 4.6-liter V8 (Gasoline)

 - 2018 Ford F150 3.0L (Diesel)

 - 2005 Mazda 6 2.0L (Diesel)

-I also tested these jump starters on two motorcycles and 1 ATV for versatility.
+I also tested these jump starters on a few motorcycles, dirt bikes, and ATVs for versatility:

 - 2012 Kawasaki ZX6R 600cc (Gasoline)

 - 2021 Honda CRF450R (Gasoline)

 - 2017 Honda Foreman 4×4 500cc (Gasoline)

 I began my tests by disconnecting the negative ( – ) terminal from the batteries that were inside the vehicles.
 I did this to simulate a completely dead battery.

 I also purchased a bad battery from a local auto store to simulate a “bad battery situation” for each jump starter.